4pplet/SHKB/README.md

 ## **Note:**
 - Rev A is tested and works properly.
 - **Rev B is a work in progress.
 Base functionality is tested.
-Need to do long term testing and verify USB 3.0 speeds.**
+Need to do long term testing and verify USB 3.0 speeds and reliability.**

 ## Some features:
 - 3 available USB3 ports, two external, one internal.
 Hub: TUSB8042A